-The Senior Management Team consists of the Principal, Deputy Principal, two Assistant Principals and Finance Director.
+The Senior Management Team consists of the Principal, Deputy Principal, two Assistant Principals and the Finance Director.
 This group meets weekly as the College Executive Group.
 The group is also the Risk Management group.
 The College Operations Group consists of the Deputy Principal, two Assistant Principals and two Directors.

-The committee structure of the Board of Trustees consists of Finance and Policy Committee and Audit Committee.
-There is a Scheme of Delegation which is on the College website which shows which decisions are reserved for the Board of Trustees and those delegated to management.
+The committee structure of the Board of Trustees consists of a combined Finance and Audit Committee and there is also a Succession Planning Working Group.
+There is a Scheme of Delegation which is on the College website, which shows which decisions are reserved for the Board of Trustees and those delegated to management.